LessGoudarzi/codeSnippets/README.md

 I often work with:

-VBA, primarily for Excel but some with Word and Access D3.js, a very powerful data visualiaztion package written in javascript
+* VBA, primarily for Excel but some with Word and Access
+* [D3.js](http://www.d3js.org), a very powerful data visualiaztion package written in javascript
+  * [Dimple.js](http://www.Dimplejs.org) an extension of D3.js
+  * [Crossfilter.js](http://square.github.io/crossfilter/) another useful library of javascript
+* [eViews](http://www.eviews.com/home.html), an eccnometric programming language

+I plan on putting together alternative files that will share the various code snippets that I have found useful to re-use.

+I will put links to the files here.

+My fist link is to an example of VBA code used to create and manage an index.

+Any comments ar suggestions are welcome.